Efficient sequential PLIC interface positioning for enhanced performance of the three-phase VoF Method: Numerical experiments

-As stated above, the present paper introduces an extension of the work of \citet{JCP_2021_fbip} in terms of the volume computation for a twice truncated polyhedron.
-However, as can be seen in \reffig{flowchart}, the root-finding part, which was probed with an extensive set of normals and volume fractions for different convex and non-convex polyhedra, remains unchanged.
+As stated above, the present paper introduces an extension of the work of \citet{JCP_2021_fbip} in terms of the volume computation for a twice truncated polyhedron with the advantage that no connectivity has to be re-established before the second truncation.
+A flowchart of the procedure including the non-degenerate as well as degenerate (anti-)parallel cases is shown in \reffig{flowchart}.
+However, the root-finding part, which was probed with an extensive set of normals and volume fractions for different convex and non-convex polyhedra, remains unchanged in comparison to \cite{JCP_2021_fbip}.
 In terms of the number of polyhedron truncations, constituting the relevant measure for computational effort, the root-finding algorithm of \citet{JCP_2021_fbip} exhibits high efficiency: on average, the positioning requires \num{1}--\num{2} polyhedron truncations, thus outperforming existing methods; cf.~\refapp{implicit_bracketing}.
 Hence, we consider it sufficient to conduct only a small set of numerical experiments.
 As pointed out by \citet{XXX_2020_ivof}, a meaningful assessment requires to consider the limiting cases of almost empty ($\refvof\approx0)$ or full ($\refvof\approx1$) cells, where, for two planes to be positioned, all combinatorial configurations need to be examined.
 Furthermore, while the volume fraction is invariant under linear transformations, the normal $\plicnormal$ becomes distorted in general.
 In numerical experiments, this effect must be compensated by a sufficiently resolved sample set for $\plicnormal$; cf.~\cite[note~1.2]{JCP_2021_fbip}.
 Subsection~\ref{subsec:experiment_design} covers the details of artificially generated instances.
-In order to assess the performance of our algorithm in comparision to existing methods, we restrict ourselves to cubes for the numerical tests.
+In order to assess the performance of our algorithm in comparison to an existing method, we restrict ourselves to cubes for the numerical tests.
 The reason for this is twofold: \begin{enumerate} \item The root-finding method employed was shown to be highly efficient for several classes of polyhedra \cite{JCP_2021_fbip}.
-Thus, only the augmented volume computation remains to be assessed.
+Thus, only the augmented volume computation, which allows two subsequent positioning tasks without re-establishing the connectivity, remains to be assessed.
 Due to the face-based formulation, the computational demand of the volume computation increases linearly with the number of faces, but is otherwise independent of the polyhedron topology.
-Hence, it is sufficient to consider a fairly simple polyhedron. \item The flow solver, within which the present algorithm was originally implemented, resorts to a \textsc{Cartesian} mesh of cuboidal cells.
-The existing scheme, which will serve as a performance reference, combines a polyhedron decomposition for the volume computation with an accelerated bisection for the root-finding; cf.~section~\ref{sec:decomposition_approach} and \refapp{decomposition_approach} for a detailed description. \end{enumerate}
+Hence, it is sufficient to consider a fairly simple polyhedron. \item The flow solver, within which the reference algorithm was originally implemented, resorts to a \textsc{Cartesian} mesh of cuboidal cells.
+The existing scheme, which will serve as a performance reference, combines a polyhedron decomposition for the volume computation with an accelerated bisection for the root-finding, a method only applicable to cuboids; cf.~section~\ref{sec:decomposition_approach} and \refapp{decomposition_approach} for a detailed description. \end{enumerate}